 After being bitten, clean the wound with soap and water.
 Apply an ice pack to the area to reduce swelling.

-Your doctor will likely give you a tetanus booster if you have not had one in the past 5 years.
+Your doctor will likely give you a tetanus booster if you have not had one in the past five years.
 If the bite is more severe, you may need to be hospitalised.
 You may receive antivenom, pain medication, IV fluids, and more.